ms-Noone/cybersecurity/CTF/Over-The-Wire/Bandits/Bandits0-5.md

 ## 🔑 Level 3 → Level 4
 **Goal:** Password stored in a hidden file in `inhere` directory
 **Steps:**
-1. After login, change directory: `cd inherent`
+1. After login, change directory: `cd inhere`
 2. List hidden files: `ls -a`
 3. `...Hiding-From-You` file is listed
 4. Display contents: `cat ...Hiding-From-You`
 5. Output:
    <img width="747" height="92" alt="image" src="https://github.com/user-attachments/assets/2a60a658-b21b-493d-be88-00883c1f1f81" />

 **Analysis:**
--
+- Hidden file used by attacker to obscured data and evade detection by users and security tools
+- For analyst, thorought enumeration is critical to avoid missing hidden files, as this may lead to incomplete investigation

 **Password for Level 4:**
 `2WmrDFRmJIq3IPxneAaMGhap0pFhF3NJ`  _#Passwords shown are from OverTheWire Bandit and reset periodically_